Welcome to Beit Echad

 Mussar -

-On the 1st Saturday of the month we gather to delve into the Jewish practice of Mussar, how to live a meaningful and ethical life.
+On Saturday mornings when Rabbi Padorr visits, an adult study and discussion session delves into the Jewish practice of Mussar, how to live a meaningful and ethical life.
 Mussar is virtue-based ethics — based on the idea that by cultivating inner virtues, we improve ourselves.
 The study sessions begin at 10AM and will last about 1-1/2 hours.

 Adult Study -